travis-ci/dpl/README.md

 ### AWS Elastic Beanstalk

-Support for deployments to AWS Elastic Beanstalk is in **alpha**.
+Support for deployments to AWS Elastic Beanstalk is in **beta**.
 Please see [Maturity Levels](https://github.com/travis-ci/dpl/#maturity-levels) for details.

 ```
 Usage: dpl elasticbeanstalk [options]